GoolaDev/kokice/README.md

 Blank means no chars whatsoever.To award a point to a team click the number next to it while holding Ctrl or Alt. **Ctrl+click decrements score (in case of a mistake).
 Alt+click increments it.**
 To undo last clicked number hold ctrl and click it again.
+Team name in green is the next team to play.
+To change it hold **shift and click on team name**.
 To see what media files have been played open  **./www/_playedmedia.txt**.
 The last entry in it, is the last one opened (by clicking a number).